Gus and Yiayia's

 Gus and Yiayia's is a food cart located in Allegheny Commons Park in Pittsburgh, Pennsylvania.
 Established in 1934, it is best known for serving ice balls for kids during summer.

 History

 This foodstand was originally established in 1917.
 Gus Kalaris' father then bought the cart in 1934 for $175 ($3,295.30 adjusted for inflation in 2019), and renamed it.

 The name comes from the Greek term "Yiayia" meaning grandmother.
 The original Yiayia was his mother Pauline, who died in 1992.
 Gus' wife, Stella Kalaris, became the next Yiayia.
 After Stella died on October 26, 2016, the "Gus and Yiayia's scholarship" was founded in her name to benefit local kids they served.

+In June 2024, Gus Kalaris died at the age of 92, months after the stand celebrated its 90th anniversary.
+Kalaris still owned Gus and YiaYia's at the time of his death.

 Menu

 The stand sells ice balls, peanuts, and popcorn.
 The ice balls are the main attraction.
 Originally, the ice blocks came from a manufacturer on Brighton Road, but now the cart imports them in from Ohio.